 Sponsored projects at Stanford University are categorized under the following general headings:

 Organized Research, including Sponsored Research and University Research

 Definitions and examples of these categories follow below.

 A. Organized Research

-Any research and development activity that does not meet the criteria to be defined as Sponsored Research or University Research (Sections A.1 and A.2, below) shall be classified as Departmental Research, and shall be accounted for separately from Organized Research.
-Examples of Departmental Research include: new faculty start up funds which are provided on a non-competitive basis, funds from a faculty member's designated gift accounts expended for research that are not used to cover costs incurred on behalf of externally or University sponsored research, and University support of faculty salaries for non-sponsored research.
+Any research activity that does not meet the criteria to be defined as Sponsored Research or University Research (Sections A.1 and A.2, below) must be classified as Departmental Research, and must be assigned to the Instruction and Departmental Research task service type in the accounting system.
+Examples of Departmental Research include: new faculty start-up funds which are provided on a non-competitive basis, funds from a faculty member's designated gift accounts expended for research that are not used to cover costs incurred on behalf of externally or University sponsored research, and University support of faculty salaries for non-sponsored research.

 Research activities are properly classified as Sponsored Research if the research activity is sponsored (funded) by an external organization, i.e. a federal, state, or private organization or agency.
 The following are examples of sponsored research projects and, in all cases, these awards are made to Stanford University: